Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 * Run Trimmomatic

 You may have noticed from the fastqc output the some of your reads have poor qualities towards the end of the sequence, this is especially true for the reverse reads and is common for Illumina data.
 You may also notice that the fastqc report 'failed' for adapter content.
 The Trimmomtic program will be used to trim these low quality bases and to remove the adapters.
-I created a wrapper script called trim_script_TruSeq.sh which makes this progam much easier to use.
+I created a wrapper script called trim_script_TruSeq.sh which makes this program much easier to use.
 It is available on the server by calling its name, it is also available on this github repository.
 For this wrapper script **the input is the raw forward and reverse reads and the output will be new trimmed fastq files**.
 We will use these trimmed reads for our genome assembly.
 When you are more comfortable using BASH you can call Trimmomatic directly by using the manual or by copying the code from the provided script.

 ```bash
 # Run wrapper script